 Q: You use a lot of nature in your works.
 What was the basis of this?
-Did you grow up in a rural environment or were inspired by a series of art from a said individual?
+Did you grow up in a rural environment or were inspired by a series of art from a particular individual?

 A: I do use quite a bit of nature in my work, which really comes down to my sense of curiosity for the natural world.
 I grew up in the forests of Monkton, Vermont, on a lake—our town had a population of approximately 1500, with a handful of paved roads, most of them dirt.
 So you can imagine how closely immersed I was in nature; the woods, the lake, the mountains—these were all my playground, my inspiration.
 But beyond the fact that I grew up in this environment, my parents instilled in me a great appreciation for the natural world.
 Each walk in the woods with my father was a field trip of uncountable discoveries and possibilities, from the trees around me, to the skeletal remains of some small creature.
-It was all sacred and beautiful, items to be approached and appreciated with the most gentlest of awe.
+It was all sacred and beautiful, items to be approached and appreciated with the gentlest of awe.
 I still have this, this awe of the smallest and most delicate living things.
 It is this that forms the basis and approach I take to the content and themes of my paintings.

 A: I am quite simply an observer.
-Observing the natural world, the way colors appear around me–this is the basis for my inspiration.
+Observing the natural world, the way colours appear around me–this is the basis for my inspiration.
 There is such a focused scaffolding to how things are created and the way things grow, and yet the end result is something so beautiful and almost chaotic, (as seen in perhaps a butterfly wing, or the veins of a petal) that it is in this way I create my work.
 I begin with a focus, which could a bird, or a dried up leaf, and from there the painting takes form in whatever way it will.
 I do no plan out my works ahead of time, they grow throughout the process.
 This has always been the way I tackle my work.

 Q: What made you come to China to make your series of works?
 Something you were inspired by or an encounter?